 Healthy eating in the home office

-Many of us are currently in our home office due to the corona crisis.
-We have put together a few recipes and tips for you so that we can eat a healthy diet while working at home and do not put unnecessary quarantine kilos into practice.
+Many of us are currently in the home office due to the Corona crisis.
+We have put together a few recipes and tips for you so that we can eat healthily while working at home and do not put on unnecessary quarantine kilos.

-Being in the home office offers many nutritional challenges, but also lots of advantages.
-So we are no longer externally determined by the canteen offer or the daily food trucks and are also not incited by colleagues to snack on sweets.
-The risk of eating a piece of birthday cake that is far too large is also greatly reduced in the home office.
-At home, we are our own chef and determine what is on the table.
-So that this is as healthy as possible and in the best case even serves us as nerve food, it helps to take a closer look at the following tips and recipes.
+Being in the home office presents many nutritional challenges, but also many advantages.
+So we are finally no longer externally controlled by the canteen offerings or the daily food trucks and are not incited to snack on sweets by colleagues.
+The risk of eating a much too large piece of birthday cake is also greatly reduced in the home office.
+At home we are our own chef and we determine what is on the table.
+To ensure that it is as healthy as possible and, in the best case, even serves as food for the nerves, it helps to take a closer look at the following tips and recipes.

-7 tips for healthy eating in the home office
+7 tips for a healthy diet in the home office

-- Do not take the meals in front of the PC , but instead sit at the table, on the couch or on the balcony – this way you eat much more consciously, are more full and the change of location lets you switch off your head.
+- Do not take your meals in front of your PC , but instead sit at the table, on the couch or on the balcony – this way you eat much more consciously, you are more full and the change of location lets you switch off your head.

-- Schedule fixed break times as if they were business appointments – otherwise it quickly happens that you eat too much in between and therefore constantly.
+- Schedule fixed break times as if they were business appointments – otherwise it can quickly happen that you eat too much in between and therefore constantly.

-- Take at least 20 minutes for each meal – only then will you feel full .
+- Allow yourself at least 20 minutes for each meal – only then will you feel full .

-- If you get hungry in between , a few nuts, a carrot or pieces of tangerine are a good alternative to candy bars, cookies and Co. – so you provide the body with the necessary vital substances that it needs to stay healthy.
+- If you get hungry in between , a few nuts, a carrot or pieces of tangerine are a good alternative to chocolate bars, biscuits and the like – this is how you provide the body with the vital substances it needs to stay healthy.

 - Drink at least 2 liters of water or unsweetened tea a day to stay focused and fit – you should avoid soft drinks and fruit juices because of their high sugar content.

-- Plan your weekly shopping with a shopping list and check what is already there in the fridge and storage cellar – this saves time and money and prevents unhealthy pleasure shopping.
+- Plan your weekly shopping with a shopping list and check beforehand in the refrigerator and pantry what is already there – this saves time and money and prevents unhealthy purchases.

-- Cook as freshly as possible and only use baguette soup, ready-made pizza and the like in exceptional cases, as otherwise your performance will drop rapidly – our recipes will show you how quickly and easily this can be done.
+- Cook as freshly as possible and only use bag soup, ready-made pizzas, etc. in exceptional cases, otherwise performance will drop rapidly – our recipes show you how quick and easy this can be.

-Supplies for healthy eating in the home office
+Supplies for a healthy diet in the home office

-These products help you to eat healthy in the home office and are real brain food.
-You can buy them in stock during your weekly shopping and always change them into great recipes.
+These products help you to eat healthily in the home office and are real brain food.
+You can buy them in advance when you go shopping for the week and change them into great recipes again and again.